Lenton Times

 The same site as in the previous photograph as it looked in 2001 although little or nothing remains from the original building to help you get your bearings.

-Photograph from Edith Harrison
+Photograph supplied by Edith Harrison

 Photograph by Stephen Zaleski

 Harrison's Hairdressers 1936.
 Left to right - Cecil Harrison, Peggy Renshaw, Elijah Harrison and Clarence Collinson.
-The premises were pulled down in the early 1980's.
+The premises were pulled down in the early 1980s.

 The same property forty five years later.
-The barbers had already closed and it it would not be all that long before the demolition men moved on to the site.
+The barbers had already closed and it would not be all that long before the demolition men moved on to the site.

-Slightly further along Abbey Street, shot taken in the 1950's.
+Slightly further along Abbey Street, shot taken in the 1950s.
 The properties in the foreground have since been demolished as has the building just visible on the extreme right of the shot.
+See also Lenton Listener Article - Scene in Lenton

 Photograph from Stephen Zaleski's Collection